-rate flattens out and subsequently starts to decrease however, the singles rate keeps increasing with thickness.
+In Fig. 5 we see that only for the thinnest samples the coincidence count rate increases linearly with sample thickness.
+For larger thicknesses the coincidence rate flattens out and subsequently starts to decrease.
+However, the singles rate keeps increasing with thickness.
 The decrease of the coincidence count rate is a consequence of multiple scattering.

 If, for example, the scattered electron loses energy by one or more inelastic scattering events it may end up with an energy that is outside the energy window of the analyzer, and hence these processes lead a reduction of the count rate.
 The same is true for elastic multiple scattering.
 The target electrons have a momentum of typically 1 a.u. which is much smaller that the incoming and outgoing electron momenta.
-Thus given a certain direction of $\mathbf{k_1}$ there is only a small range of directions of $\mathbf{k_2}$ allowed.
+Thus given a certain direction of \mathbf{k}1 there is only a small range of directions of \mathbf{k}2 allowed.
 The position of detector 2 relative to detector 1 and the incoming beam direction are chosen in such a way that the coincidence count rate is maximised.
-Changes in $\mathbf{k_0}$, $\mathbf{k_1}$ or $\mathbf{k_2}$ due to elastic scattering will reduce the degree of correlation between the direction of both electrons, and hence again reduce the coincidence rate.
+Changes in \mathbf{k}0 , \mathbf{k}1 or \mathbf{k}2 due to elastic scattering will reduce the degree of correlation between the direction of the emerging electrons, and hence again reduce the coincidence rate.